quarantin/pz-server-tools/docs/CONFIG.md

 # Project Zomboid Server Tools Configuration

-## Check Configuration for Syntax Errors
-Every time you change Project Zomboid Server Tools configuration you should check for syntax errors.

-**Project Zomboid Server Tools won't work properly if you have a syntax error in the configuration!**

-To check the configuration for syntax errors, run the following command:

-	cd "${HOME}"
-	cd pz-server-tools
-	./bin/checkconfig

 ## Text Editor
 Project Zomboid Server Tools let you choose which text editor to use to edit the various configuration file of your pzservers.
 By default it will use **nano**, but you can configure any text editor that suits you.
 For example if you'd prefer to use **vim**, the configuration should look like this: